 By the time they leave, children will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.

-Teachers use the ‘Switched On: Computing’ scheme, published by Rising Stars, as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
+Teachers use the ‘Kapow' published scheme of work as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
 Knowledge and skills are mapped across each topic and year group to ensure systematic progression.
 The curriculum has been broken down into 6 key areas, with the core principles permeating through each area:

 - Programming & Development